rharris115-zz/sales/README.md

 | Postcode | String(8) | not_null |
 | Address | String(160) | not_null |

 This, again, is basically the data imported.
 This time it is from `store_data.json`.
-Each day, when data is imported, this table will remain small, where each stores info will simply be replaced if any information changes.
-As such, there is an assumption that, if a store is closed, it's id will be retired.
-Also, if a store is renamed, or has a change in postcode, this change will simply result in an update to that store's row.
-Although there is considerable redundancy in each store's entry, this is of little impact on memory, since the table will only have a number of rows equal to those stores past and present.
+Each day when data is imported, this table will remain small and each store's info will simply be replaced if any of its information changes.
+As such, there is an assumption that if a store is closed, it's id will be retired.
+Also, if a store is renamed or has a change in postcode, this change will simply result in an update to that store's row.
+Although there is considerable redundancy in each store's entry, this is of little impact on memory since the table will only have a number of rows equal to those stores past and present.

 ### `Sales`